 Intervals are completely flexible, adaptable trainings, tailored to you by your Coach.
 They are designed according to your past performances and your goal.
-That’s why they are only available to Coach users.
 There are three types of Interval trainings: Endurance, Conditioning, and Strength.
 Each of these is targeted towards a very specific goal.
 There is no timer in any Interval.
 Focus even more on performing all the movements with perfect form at the speed that your Coach defines.
 That way you can improve the quality of your movements, and progress to more difficult exercises.
 Intervals are results-driven and designed for you to reach your personal goal.

 Runs are a given distance, and can be everything from a short sprint, to medium distances, to longer distances.
 Runs are ideal for training cardiovascular and muscular endurance but also to complement a strength training program.
 When they are given to you by your Coach, try to perform them as fast as possible.

 The Active Cooldown is an important part of your complete workout.
 In your Freeletics training, your cooldown routine includes static stretching designed to re-establish the range of motion of your muscles and joints.
 Remember to always include a cooldown after any workout as it accelerates the body’s recovery and regeneration processes.